 Go to www.greatfoodforall.com, type in zip code 44515, and scroll down until Smith Corners UMC pops up.
 Then pick up the ordered food boxes at Smith Corners UMC.

 For information, contact the church office at 330-799-9390.

 Library closed for holiday

-All public libraries in the Mahoning County system will be closed for the holidays today, Friday and Jan.
+All public libraries in the Mahoning County system will be closed for the holidays Friday and Dec.
+25, 31 and Jan.
 1.